 - Death during active duty.
-All funeral expenses will be paid by the military—body preparation, casket, transportation to the place of disposition, interment (if in a national cemetery), and marker.
-In addition, next-of-kin are entitled to a “death gratuity” of $100,000.
+All funeral expenses for these veterans will be paid by the military service—body preparation, casket or urn, transportation to the place of disposition, a gravesite in a national cemetery, interment, headstone or marker, and flag.
+In addition, immediate family members receive free transportation to the burial site.
+Next of kin are entitled to a “death gratuity” of $100,000 as well.

 - State and County.
 Ask your local veterans’ office if there are any state and county death benefits for veterans.